tempdb-labs/tempdb-go/README.md

 log.Printf("Session created: %v", sessionID)
 ```

-Refer to the [library source code](https://github.com/tempdb-labs/tempdb-go.git) for further details on all available commands and their usage.
+Refer to the [library full documentation](https://docs.tempdb.xyz) for further details on all available commands and their usage.